2004 Houston Astros season

 The 2004 Houston Astros season was the 43rd season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 40th as the Astros, 43rd in the National League (NL), 11th in the NL Central division, and fifth at Minute Maid Park.
 The Astros entered the season with an 87–75 record, in second place and one game behind the division-champion Chicago Cubs.
 In the NL Wild Card race, the Astros also finished second, four games behind the World Series-champion Florida Marlins.

 On April 5, pitcher Roy Oswalt made his second Opening Day starts for the Astros, who hosted the San Francisco Giants, but were defeated, 5–4.
 On May 6, Roger Clemens moved into second place all-time in strikeouts, increasing his total to 4,140, while on May 8, Craig Biggio became the first Astro to reach 2,500 career hits.

 The Astros hosted the MLB All-Star Game at Minute Maid Park, which was the first held in Houston since 1986.
 Outfielders Carlos Beltrán and Lance Berkman, second baseman Jeff Kent, and Clemens each represented the Astros as All-Stars, and Clemens was selected as the starting pitcher for the National League.
+Berkman and Kent were also chosen to the starting lineup, accounting for the first time in club history the Astros were represented accordingly.